shichongrui/saws/packages/cli/docs/global-hosts-and-applications.md

 ```

 `secrets.reference(...)` is stage-scoped: production and staging can use different values without
-changing the configuration file.
-Use `secrets.global.reference(...)` only for a value intentionally
+changing the configuration file. `secrets.global.reference(...)` is machine-global: it resolves the
-shared across stages.
+same value in every project and installed application using the same `SAWS_HOME`.

 ### Update an installed application